 Check it out what you need to hire a dedicated development team.
 Read Guide for hiring a dedicated development team: insights from Cleveroad

-If you are serious about building a marketplace website, you surely want to know its development price even before the planning stage.
+If you are serious about building a marketplace website, you surely want to know it's development price even before the planning stage.

-Cost of building a marketplace website
+Price of building a marketplace website

-Cost of building a marketplace website
+The price of building a marketplace website

 Let’s review where these numbers come from.